cristianvergaraf/clustering-cities-spain/_posts/2024-08-30-clustering_cities_spain.md

 Socioeconomic data was obtained from X for each cities.
 Using python a new dataset with data of interest for each city was created.
 All different source of data were join using sql operations in pandas.

-#### Exploratory data analysis
+<h3>Exploratory data analysis</h3>

-Features were scaled using three different methods, MinMax, StandardScaler, and PowerTransformation of the sklearn library in Python.
+Features were <a href = 'https://github.com/cristianvergaraf/clustering-cities-spain/blob/main/escalar_variables.ipynb'>scaled </a> using three different methods, MinMax, StandardScaler, and PowerTransformation of the sklearn library in Python.
 Additionaly, a function applied to the features allowed to find outliers using the criterio of the 1.5 Interquartil range.

-#### Factor Analysis
+<h4><a href = "https://github.com/cristianvergaraf/clustering-cities-spain/blob/main/function_search_FA_parameters.R"> Factor Analysis</a></h4>

 Factor analysis applied to reduce the dimensionality and get new variables that could explained most of the variance of the data, also this new variables could be interpreted to facilitate the understanding of structure.
-Iterative factor analysis were made using the PSYCH library in R, simulating the grid_search function of sklearn to find the optimal solution for the parameters of the Factor analysis (number of factors, rotation, minres).
+Iterative factor analysis were made using the PSYCH library in R, a <a href = 'https://github.com/cristianvergaraf/clustering-cities-spain/blob/main/function_search_FA_parameters.R'> function </a> was created to test the combination of different parameters to find the optimal solution for the Factor analysis (number of factors, rotation, minres).
 Solution with best structure meaning high explanation, low communality.

 ### Cluster analysis